|Future Students Current Students Parents/Families Alumni/Friends Faculty/Staff|

 |July 1, 2009|

-Any employee whose problem involves alleged discrimination will be directed to the Office for Institutional Equity (see Policy and Procedure 40.001, "Equal Employment and Educational Opportunity").
+Any employee whose problem involves alleged discrimination will be directed to the office for equity and civil rights compliance (see policy 40.001).

 Performance evaluations and level of pay are not subject to this process, but may be appealed to one's supervisor.